-The process with this type of funding is relatively quick and simple:
+The spot factoring process is relatively quick and simple:

-- The business then chooses an invoice to raise funds against.
-This will typically be a relatively large invoice of upwards of £25,000.
+- Choose the invoice that you wish to factor (typically be a relatively large invoice of upwards of £25,000.

 - The factor will verify the invoice (i.e. make sure it is not fraudulent) and then advance the agreed percentage to the borrower (generally 75-85%).

-There are a wide range of benefits for qualifying businesses.
+There are a wide range of benefits of spot factoring for qualifying businesses.
 Some of these include:

 - No long contracts – Single invoice factoring allows you to access cash on your own terms without entering into a long contract.
 That means no minimum limits and no ongoing fees.